30 Hilarious Clichés in Every Rom-Com

 If only we could count on these happening IRL.

-When you’ve swiped left too many times and experienced too many bad dates, rom-coms can feel like a welcome respite from the not-so-romantic world of real-life dating.
-However, while there are countless romantic comedies that make us convinced true love is not only real, but attainable, there are just as many—if not more—rom-com clichés that are so unrealistic you can’t help but laugh.
-From sappy professions of love to virtual strangers deciding they’re soulmates, these hilarious movie clichés are well worth retiring.
-And for more movie magic, check out these 30 Movie Facts That Will Blow Your Mind.
+When you've swiped left too many times and experienced too many bad dates, Hollywood rom-coms can feel like a welcome respite from the not-so-romantic world of real-life dating.
+However, while there are movies that convince us that true love is not only real but also attainable, there are just as many—if not more—movies that are so unrealistic you can't help but laugh at their very plots.
+From ludicrous stock characters to virtual strangers deciding that they're soulmates, read on for 30 hilarious rom-com clichés that are well worth retiring.

 Women being wildly transformed by a makeover

 In real life, you might ask a makeup artist to spruce you up for a birthday or big date or get a new outfit for a major event.
 In rom-coms, like 1999's She's All That, all you need is some friends who think you've got a tired look to freshen you up.
 (Friendly reminder that Rachael Leigh Cook's Laney not only gets a new dress but also a full, professional-looking haircut from Zack's [Freddie Prinze Jr.] sister Mackenzie [Anna Paquin].)